Bu4ak/promocode/README.md

 })->name('promo');
 ```

-Also, you can immediately give the user a code instead of a link.
+###### Also, you can immediately give the user a code instead of a link.
 For example, in email.
+And use a discount when creating an order or a paid service